 In 2003, she auditioned for and was signed by Epic Records.
 "Redneck Woman" was released as a single in the late winter of 2004 and immediately began its march up the charts.
 Here for the Party, originally scheduled for release in July, was moved up to May 11 because of the quick success of the single.
 As it, too, became a hit, Wilson agreed to opening spots on tours with Brooks & Dunn and Montgomery Gentry in the summer of 2004.
 By this time "Redneck Woman" had become a classic country anthem and Wilson was a superstar.
 She coped with the instant celebrity, and continued to work as a musician, finding time to write a book, also called Redneck Woman, which hit shops in 2005, the same year her follow-up album, All Jacked Up, appeared.
 One of the Boys, a deeply personal album, and the first album in which Wilson had a hand in writing most of the songs, was released in 2007.
-Wilson's parting album for Sony was a best of in 2009.
-She followed it with her first independently released single on her own Redneck Records imprint, "Work Hard, Play Harder," in late 2009, followed by the album I've Got Your Country Right Here in 2010. ~ William Ruhlmann & Steve Leggett, Rovi
+Her parting album for Sony was a best-of in 2009.
+She followed it with her first independently released single on her own Redneck Records imprint, "Work Hard, Play Harder," in late 2009, followed by the album I've Got Your Country Right Here in 2010.
+She released the impressive and diverse Right on Time on Redneck Records in 2013, along with an album of covers of '70s rock songs, Under the Covers, and the holiday album Christmas in My Heart. ~ William Ruhlmann & Steve Leggett, Rovi